anchpop/wise_mans_haskell/book.md

 Prelude> myLambda "hello"
 "hello"

--- Since we call show on the input, the type of whatever we pass in must be a member of the Show typeclass -- putStrLn's return type is IO (), and since we return putStrLn . show $ x, our lambda's return type is also IO ().
+-- Since we call show on the input, the type of whatever we pass in must be an instance of the Show typeclass -- putStrLn's return type is IO (), and since we return putStrLn . show $ x, our lambda's return type is also IO ().
 Prelude> :t myLambda
 myLambda :: Show a => a -> IO ()